alvesand/SISG_Labs_Modules_9_and_12/README.md

 * **beetle data.txt**: A txt data containing the pedigree information (Sire, Dam, Progeny), the trait observation (value) and the trait identification.
 The dataset contains two traits: fec and mass.

-* **IntMap.csv**: This is a csv document containing the data generated for a backcross scheme.
+* **IntMap.csv**: This is a csv document containing the data generated for a simulated backcross scheme with N = 400 animals.
+For more information please refer to [Broman and Sen (2009)](https://link.springer.com/book/10.1007/978-0-387-92125-9).
 The first row contains the information about the phenotype, sex and the markers identification.
 The second row indicates the chromosome ID.
-Third row indicates the marker position.
+Third row indicates the marker position (cM).
 The genotypes are coded as A (homozygous animals) and H (Heterozygous animals), sex is coded as 0 (Male) and 1 (female).

-* **ysim**: A dataset simulated with the function created with SISG_M9_Lab3:
+* **ysim.txt**: A dataset simulated by the function created with SISG_M9_Lab3.
+The following arguments were used: h2=0.3, i_m = 0.1, i_f = 0.5, ngen = 10, mu = 396, vare = 550, seed = 182.

+* **EM_algorithm.R**: This extra R script illustrate how to program an algorithm for variance component estimation from scratch.
+The programmed algorithm is the EM (Expectation Maximization) that uses the REML (Restricted Maximum Likelihehood) as estimation method.

+* **pheno.txt:** A simulated dataset containing the animal ID, Sex, and observed value (N = 4000).

+* **PED.txt:** The pedigree data for pheno.txt (11,000 animals in the pedigree)

+* **GEN.txt:** The genotype data for pheno.txt.
+Includes the genotype information for the animals 110001 to 111000 (the last 1000 animals in PED.txt).
+The animals are genotyped for 5000 SNP markers.
+The AA, AB, and BB genotypes are coded as 0, 1 and 2, respectively.

+* **phenotype.txt:** This dataset contains the animal ID and 10 simulated traits.
+All traits are uncorrelated and have different genomic regions affecting them.

+* **genotype.txt:** The genotypes for animals in *phenotype.txt* each column gives the animals' full genotype.
+The animals' ID are given in the columns of the first row.
+There are 14,500 genotyped loci for 1,000 animals.

+* **snp_map.txt:** the map information for the *genotype.txt* file.
+This archive contains three columns: SNP (the SNP ID), Chromosome (The Chromosome ID), Position (THe position in base pairs).